Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Preliminaries

 If one wants to restore the \SU symmetry fixed by (\ref{J03 Psi}), it is possible to act on solutions with operators $e^{i\lambda_1 J_0^1+i\lambda_2 J_0^2}$.
 These operators induce rotations on a 2-sphere, so the modified solutions will have more nonzero invariants and they will represent boundary states with nontrivial parameters $\psi$ and $\phi$.
 However, we will not do these calculations in this paper.

-To identify solutions, we need to know the expected values of our invariants for Cardy boundary states.
+To identify solutions, it is necessary to know the expected values of our invariants for Cardy boundary states.
 By extracting the required boundary state components, we find that their absolute values are given by the matrix of boundary state coefficients $B_J^{\ j}$ and their phases by the angle $\theta$.
 For a boundary state with parameters $J$ and $\theta$, the expected values of Ellwood invariants are

 In this paper, we study marginal deformations of nontrivial solutions which describe Cardy branes with some (typically nonzero) initial angle $\theta_0$.
 Therefore we split $\theta$ into the initial angle $\theta_0$ and a term proportional to the boundary marginal parameter $\lB$: